 In the US, the Real Estate ISAC or Information Sharing and Analysis Center, offers a number of security resources for the commercial real estate industry.
 Firms that join the organization get regular updates on a wide range of threats.
 The Real Estate ISAC is one of a number of such centers created to help critical infrastructure owners and operators protect their facilities, personnel and customers from cyber and physical security threats and other hazards; ISACs collect, analyze and disseminate actionable threat information to their members and provide members with tools to mitigate risks and enhance resiliency.

-The Black Hat Asia presentation “Owning a building” by Billy Rios.
+- The Black Hat Asia presentation “Owning a building” by Billy Rios (the video is here).

 - The CSO article titled “IBM’s X-Force team hacks into smart building”